The Little Ship Club Library

 The authors are listed alphabeticaly within each category and each book has its own catalogue number.

-Can't get into the Club to borrow a book, visit our book reviews page and buy from our Amazon Store.
-Click on the BUY FROM AMAZON green box and continue shopping on Amazon.
+Can't get into the Club to borrow a book?
+Visit our book reviews page and buy from our Amazon Store.
+Click on the green box Buy from Amazon and continue shopping on Amazon.

 Can't see what you want?
 Browse the catalogues of some of the Club's favourite publishers.

-Debbie Wheeler, Club Librarian
+Geoff Quentin, Club Librarian

 Book reviewers needed!